Alex-zReeZ/progress-report/src/projects/webIntegration.md

 ## What is the project purpose ?

-The purpose of this project was to recreate a website page from a figma mock-up converted to pdf, to upgrade our Html and CSS knowledge.
+The purpose of this project was to recreate a website page from a figma mock-up converted to pdf, to upgrade our HTML and CSS knowledge.

-## How it look like
+## What it look like

-![what the webSite looks like :](../images/Home%20Page.png)
+![what the webSite looks like :](../images/Home%20Page.png) This is the template of the website we had to recreate.
+But we had to fix it.
+As you can see there are some mistakes in the design.
+Unaligned text, box different size, etc...

-## How did I do it
+## How did I do it ?

-Created a simple directory with a html and CSS file with a picture directory. \
+Create a simple directory with an HTML and CSS file with a picture directory. \
-Then I just started to post the website from the pdf image we had.
+Then I just started to create the website from the PDF image we had.

 ![project file tree](../images/webIntegration-filetree.png)